billgewrgoulas/Treegram-Web-Application/README.md

 ==============

-A simple ruby on rails app.
+A ruby on rails app.
 Allows a user to create an account with username, password, and avatar.
 After login user can upload photos to their account and tag other users in the photos.

 Installation and Usage
 ------------